RobTillaart/MCP3424/README.md

 The MCP3424 is not a fast ADC, however with 18 bit it has at least a very high resolution.
 What the effects of the long sampling time means is to be investigated.
-The high resolution combined with an optional gain of 8x means one could measure voltage in steps of about 2 µV
+The high resolution combined with an optional gain of 8x means one could measure voltage in steps of about 2 µV.

+The library cannot check yet if a conversion is ready.
+Need hardware to check how this works in detail.

-The library has three functions that return a reading in volts, millivolts or microvolts to match the need of the user.
+The library has three functions that return a reading in Volts, milliVolts or microVolts to match the need of the user.

 The user has to configure the ADC device (bits, gain) and can call **read()** (et al) without parameters to keep usage straightforward.